Zeleznyj/symmetr/README.md

 Download the findsym code from the [isotropy suite](http://stokes.byu.edu/iso/isolinux.php).
 This is used for determining the symmetry.
 See the findsym.txt file for info on the input format for findsym.

 Install python and sympy.
 Sympy is a symbolic library for python.
-Sympy is in the repositories of most distributions or you can download latest version from [github](https://github.com/sympy/sympy).
+Sympy is in the repositories of most distributions or you can download the latest version from [github](https://github.com/sympy/sympy).

 Download the latest version of the code using git: